 What are the Common Sources of Environmental Data?

-NASA, the CDC, the EPA, and many other national and global organizations, store and catalog a range of raw environmental data for public access.
-Governments, agencies, and scientific bodies tend to use a range of environmental monitoring methods to set emission standards and inform on pollution levels, conservation efforts, sustainable water management, and even measure economic impacts.
+NASA, the CDC, the EPA, and many other national and global organizations, store environmental data and present a range of raw environmental data resources for public access.
+Governments, agencies, and scientific bodies tend to use a range of environmental monitoring methods to set emission standards and inform people about pollution levels, conservation efforts, sustainable water management, and even measure economic impacts.

-Some examples of methods used to collect data include:
+Some examples of methods used to collect the environmental data include:

 The Environmental Data Revolution